tummfm/chemtrain/docs/chemtrain-deploy/installation.md

   --install_location=/path/to/chemtrain-deploy/lib
 ```

-Repeat `--ffi_provider_target` to include additional providers for the same
+Repeat `--ffi_provider_target` to include additional extensions.
+The build
-backend.
-The build script installs providers under `ffi/cuda` when
-`--enable_cuda` is set and under `ffi/cpu` otherwise.
-It does not select
-OpenEquivariance implicitly.

-The workspace uses its pinned OpenEquivariance revision by default.
-Pass
-`--openequivariance_root=/path/to/OpenEquivariance` to use a local checkout
-while developing the provider.
+script installs each extension in the selected connector installation, where
+the connector will find it automatically.

 Verify the package and Kokkos styles in the installed executable: